meilisearch/specifications/text/0174-metrics-api.md

 #### 3.3.2.
 Errors

 - 🔴 If `--enable-metrics-route` is not specified at launch, the API returns a `404 Not Found` HTTP response.

+##### 3.3.2.1 Auth Errors

+If a master key is used to secure a Meilisearch instance, the auth layer returns the following errors:

+- 🔴 Accessing these routes without the `Authorization` header returns a [missing_authorization_header](0061-error-format-and-definitions.md#missing_authorization_header) error.
+- 🔴 Accessing these routes with a key that does not have permissions (i.e. other than the master key) returns an [invalid_api_key](0061-error-format-and-definitions.md#invalid_api_key) error.